+GEMS basic financial statements consist of a Statement of Net Position, a Statement of Revenues, Expenses, and Changes in Net Position, and a Statement of Cash Flows.
 GEMS uses enterprise accounting to maintain its financial records during the fiscal year.
 Enterprise accounting focuses on the determination of operating income, changes in net position, financial position, and cash flows.
 Enterprise accounting may be used to account for any activity for which a fee is charged to external users for goods or services.